rkayaith/todo/README.md

+An Android todo list with automatic sorting based on the urgent-important matrix.
+Written in JavaScript with React Native.

 TODO:
-- item editing scene
-- new item scene
+- convert items to using a date for importance instead of a boolean
+- list sorting
 - data saving
-- list sorting
 - notifications
+- make everything pretty